SMARTlab-Purdue/ros-tutorial-gazebo-simulation/README_full.md

 ![](https://github.com/SMARTlab-Purdue/ros-tutorial-gazebo-simulation/blob/master/images/gzsim-illuminance.png)

 Allow the robot to move around by changing the wheel joint forces as shown previously.
-As the robot moves along, it now captures the video using the custom built sensor and calculates the illuminance value, published on a ros node.
+As the robot moves along, it now captures the video using the custom built sensor and calculates the illuminance value, published on a ROS node.

+## Demonstration
 A demo video of the outcome is available below.

 [Demo video](https://youtu.be/Hqur3fG99Ug)

 # Summary
-In this tutorial we presented an introduction to using Gazebo simulation for robot navigation and control.
-Also, we saw how to create a custom robot with a custom sensor and able to publish the sensor outputs on ros topics.
+In this tutorial, we presented an introduction to using Gazebo simulation for robot navigation and control.
+Also, we saw how to create a custom robot with a custom sensor and able to publish the sensor outputs on ROS topics.

 The tutorials are summarized and adapted from the sources mentioned in Section 2.
 We hope, this tutorial will be helpful to anyone starting out with Gazebo and ROS.